How to Name Notes in Music Correctly

 Likewise, music in the key of G major will be based on the notes of the G major scale, derived from exactly the same arrangement of tones and semitones:

 Look at the second last note.
 It's F sharp (F♯).
 It must be called F sharp and not G flat because every letter must be used in succession.
-It's the 7th scale note, so it must be named seven letters higher, so it mst be F something, not G sometinf, so ir's F♯,
+It's the 7th scale note, which must be named seven letters higher, so it must be called F♯, not G♭

 Minor Key Music